-Living in a townhouse overlooking a 19th Century dock in London, the proud owner of a pot-plant patio the size of a pocket handkerchief, I was very happy with my little corner of the universe, but I had always wanted a garden.
-When I decided to move into the Chester area after a two-year holiday in Aberdovey, the item on the top of my wish-list was that long dreamed-for proper garden.
+Living in a townhouse overlooking a 19th Century dock in London, and the proud owner of a pot-plant patio about 7ft square, I was very happy with my little corner of the universe, but I had always wanted a garden.
+When I decided to move into the Chester area after a two-year holiday in Aberdovey, the item on the top of my wish-list was that long-dreamed-for proper garden.
 A nice big one, with a gorgeous lawn and lovely wide flower borders.
-Be careful what you wish for.
+Be careful what you wish for 🙂

-Chris, Sean and Joe demolished endless, densely networked carpets of ground ivy and nettles with metal-bladed brush cutters; Nigel and James set about digging out an incomprehensible amount of concrete, bricks and other rubble, including a national collection of golf balls (we stopped counting at 50), armfuls of plastics including a a bewildering number of candy wrappers, before landscaping and profiling the result; Dad hacked down a jungle of brambles, released fruit trees from captivity, broke up compacted beds, separated roses from holly bushes, and pruned the results; and Joe began to weed ferociously, improved the quality of the soil, extended flower beds, dug new ones and deployed red sandstone edging everywhere that the lawn met the beds.
+Chris, Sean and Joe demolished endless, densely networked carpets of ground ivy and nettles with metal-bladed brush cutters; Nigel and James set about digging out an incomprehensible amount of concrete, bricks and other rubble, including a national collection of golf balls (we stopped counting at 50), abandoned hanging baskets (I stopped counting at 19), armfuls of plastics including a a bewildering number of candy wrappers, before landscaping and profiling the result; Dad hacked down a jungle of brambles, released fruit trees from captivity, broke up compacted beds, separated roses from holly bushes, and pruned the results; and Joe began to weed ferociously, improved the quality of the soil, extended existing flower beds, dug new ones and deployed red sandstone edging everywhere that the lawn met the beds.
 We began to recover all of those hidden gems that had made up someone’s lovely vision of the garden in the dim and distant past.
-On the occasions when I was able to visit the house during breaks in lockdown, I was amazed by the progress.